 “I’m better than Tupac, Biggie, Eminem, Kendrick, J. Cole, and even Lil Pump," says Face.
-The rapper from St. Petersburg has an androgynous look about him, with facial tattoos, oversized sunglasses, and long, straight hair, the silky strands of which hang down onto his shoulders.
-On his track “БУРГЕР" ("Burger"), a minimal-beat banger held together by an excessive baseline, he repeats over and over again that he’s going to rob a Gucci store.
+The rapper from Ufa, the capital city of the Republic of Bashkortostan, Russia, has an androgynous look about him, with facial tattoos, oversized sunglasses, and long, straight hair, the silky strands of which hang down onto his shoulders.
+On his track “БУРГЕР" ("Burger"), a minimal-beat banger held together by an excessive baseline, he repeats over and over again that he’s going to storm a Gucci store.
 Face is 21 years old, and he’s already one of the most controversial rappers in Russia.
 He’s revered on the schoolyards and adored by the country’s youth, but everyone else—especially the older generation—finds him shocking.
 Of the 24 million people who viewed the YouTube video for “БУРГЕР,” 288,000 of them pressed the “dislike” button.

 Face is one of several young artists who are transforming Russia’s hip-hop scene.
 Previously, Russian rappers had pulled inspiration from US stars by adapting their techniques to suit Russian lyrics, but recent years have seen the rise of local musicians like Pharaoh and Oxxxymiron, both of whom have created a global sound that can’t ignore its Russian roots.
 In Russia, rap is more important than ever—for the younger generation, it’s the most popular musical genre in the country.
 Although MTV Russia had taken to promoting homegrown rappers 10 years earlier, boosting their sales and helping them garner awards, the new generation of Russian rap operates independently of old musical structures.
 They use social media to promote their work and handle bookings and merch on their own.
 They’re not dependent on hip-hop channels, given that there’s really only two relevant media outlets in the country, rap.ru and the-flow.ru.
 Whether racking up millions of views on YouTube or performing on major tours, the country’s indie rappers have taken a DIY approach that is clearly working.
 What does Russian rap sound like and how political is it?
 Is it really possible to work freely in a country that imprisoned the members of Pussy Riot in a women’s corrective labor colony?
 We searched for the answers.